pkimes/sigclust2/README.md

 ### <a name="rclusterpp"></a> Installing `Rclusterpp` on OSX

-As described in the [`Rclusterpp` wiki](rcpp), to make use of the package's multi-threading capabilities, a separate compiler must be installed and used to compile the package.
+As described in the [`Rclusterpp` wiki][rcpp], to make use of the package's multi-threading capabilities, a separate compiler (e.g. `gcc-4.9`)  must be installed and used to build the package.
-This essentially ammounts to:
+This essentially amounts to:

 1. downloading a local `gcc` compiler (e.g. using `homebrew`)
 2. modifying your `~/.R/Makevars` file to include the following lines:
 ```{sh}